transiient/departr/README.md

-# departr - Train Tracker
+# departr - Train Times

-I was sick of trying to find a page with *just train times*, so I made departr.

-departr allows you to search for train stations and view departures.
+departr allows you to search for train stations and view their departures.

+There are plans for enhancement of the service, including favourite journeys, timetable synchronisation, notifications, and more.
+See **Future Goals** below for more information.

+departr is looking for contributors. `git clone` and start hacking!

 ## Prerequisites

+**Currently, departr will only run on Windows.** UNIX support is planned, but currently not a priority.

+To run departr yourself...

-1. Register for an OpenLDBWS token [here](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/)
+1. Register with OpenLDBWS and get an authentication token [here](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/)
-2. Copy `/example.env` to `/.env` and insert the following:
-    * The token you just received
-    * The latest URL of the OpenLDBWS API (available [here](https://lite.realtime.nationalrail.co.uk/openldbws/))
-3. Run `yarn` to install dependencies
+2. Register with the NRE Open Rail Data service
+    * Instructions to be added
+3. Create `/.env` from `/example.env` and add credentials
+4. Add `mongod` from MongoDB installation to `PATH` and install it as a system service (departr launches it automatically)
+5. Run `yarn populate-db`
+6. Run `yarn serve` to start both the API and the React app concurrently

-The API requires a MongoDB instance to function. *`mongod` must exist in `PATH`.* Why is MongoDB required?
-Some of the data used by departr comes from the NRE API in a gigantic 30MB XML file, which then has to be parsed to JSON.
+**The API requires a MongoDB instance to function.** *`mongod` should exist in `PATH` in case of future changes.* departr requires this because some of the data used by departr comes from the NRE API in a gigantic 30MB XML file, which then has to be parsed to JSON.
 Luckily, this file rarely needs updating, so database entries can be static.
+In the future, user accounts will be stored in this database too.

 **The database must be populated before the server is first started.** To do this, run `yarn populate-db`.
-A *gigantic* file will be downloaded every time the database is populated.
-This means that population *will take a very, very long time*, and use a lot of network bandwidth.
-For this reason, **you should avoid populating on a metered connection.** The MongoDB instance will be started alongside the server when using the `yarn server` command.
+A 30MB file will be downloaded every time the database is populated.
+This means that population *will take a very, very long time*, because the NRE server is incredibly slow, and it will use a lot of network bandwidth.
+For this reason, **avoid populating the database on a metered connection.**

-The database schemas can be viewed in `/api/db/schemas`.

 ## Run